On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Critical Points for the Wasserstein Flow

 In this section, we were able to characterize a particular class of critical points.
 However, our result does not capture the singular parts of our measures.
-In the next section we study how singular measures behave under the Wasserstein gradient flow of $E_\nu$, proving in theorem \ref{SingMeasureCrit} that singular enough measures cannot be critical points.
+In the next section, we study how singular measures behave under the Wasserstein gradient flow of $E_\nu$, proving in Theorem \ref{ThSingMeasCritPts} that singular enough measures cannot be critical points.

-\section{No local minima in the Wasserstein geometry}
+\section{No Local Minima in the Wasserstein Geometry}

-In this section, we denote by $G$ the Coulomb kernel in $\mathbb{R}^d$ and we only study this kernel.
-The last section was dedicated to Lagrangian critical points, who describe one kind of evolution for our curve: cases where the current measure is push forwarded through a map.
-For functionals defined only on absolutely continuous functions (entropy, p-energy for Porous Medium Equations...) or for functionals convex along Wasserstein geodesics (potentials $\mathcal{V} : \mu \mapsto \int V(x)d\mu(x)$ where $V$ is convex, internal non-local energies $\mathcal{W} : \mu \mapsto \iint W(x,y) d\mu(x) d\mu(y)$ where $W : \mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$ is convex \cite{santambrogio2015optimal}), both notions are the same.

-However, push forwarded measures do not describe all possible dynamics in our case.
-For non-convex functionals, diffusion phenomena can happen.
-Using Wasserstein geometry terms, it means, heuristically, that a descent direction has to be found in the space of velocity plans (see section 12.4 in \cite{ambrosio2005gradient}), instead of $L_2$ velocity maps.
-To do this, we use concepts inspired from flow interchange techniques developed in \cite{matthes2009flowinter,poissonflowinter2015}.
-Instead of studying the gradient flow of $E$, we study how $E$ behaves along a certain auxiliary flow.
-Here, this flow is associated the Boltzmann entropy functional.
+Recall that our PL inequality does not hold at a measure $\mu$ if there is no strictly positive lower bound on the density of $\mu$.
+In particular, it is unclear if local non-global minima of the MMD norm $E_\nu$ can exist.
+In this section, we establish that there are no local minima other than the global one.
+The previous section was dedicated to Lagrangian critical points.
+We described measures $\mu$ where the velocity field induced by $\nabla \frac{\delta E\nu}{\delta \mu}(\mu) $ is equal to 0 everywhere.
+In these cases, a JKO step cannot be described through a push-forward map.
+However, this pushforward action by maps does not describe all possible dynamics, and diffusion of the mass can occur.
+In terms of Wasserstein geometry, it means, heuristically, that a descent direction has to be found in the space of velocity plans \cite[Section 12.4]{ambrosio2005gradient}, instead of $L_2$ velocity maps.
+To do this, we use concepts inspired by flow interchange techniques developed in \cite{matthes2009flowinter,poissonflowinter2015}.
+Instead of studying the gradient flow of $E$, we study how $E$ behaves along a certain auxiliary flow, here associated with the Boltzmann entropy functional.

-We are able to show, as the main result of this section, the following theorem.
+We show, as the main result of this section, the following theorem.

-\begin{theorem}[label = NoLocMin]{No local minima and only global}{} Let $\mu$ be a probability measure.
+\begin{theorem}[No local non global minima] Let $\mu$ be a probability measure.
 Then, if $\mu \neq \nu$, there exists a curve $\mu_t$ which is $1/2$-H\"older for the Wasserstein distance, such that $t \mapsto E_\nu(\mu_t)$ is strictly decreasing for $t$ small enough. \end{theorem}